Privacy & Cookies

 - To protect any data you store on our servers, we regularly monitor our system for possible vulnerabilities and attacks, as well as carrying out penetration testing of our own on those systems to try to identify possible improvements.

 We will do our best to protect your personal data, however, there are also a number of things that you can help with.
 You can keep your account safe by using a strong password that includes characters other than just letters.
 We will also encourage you not to use the same password across all or many of your online accounts.
-As emails, instant messaging, and similar means of communication are not encrypted, we also would recommend not communicating any confidential information through these means.
+As emails, instant messaging, and similar means of communication are not always encrypted, we also would recommend not communicating any confidential information through these means.

 - Contacting us